The connection between diabetes and cancer has been the question for many.

 - or when the body doesn’t respond to insulin effectively

 Insulin helps blood glucose (blood sugar) enter our cells, where it’s used as fuel to support the body’s functions.
 Without enough insulin, sugar remains in the bloodstream and can become dangerously high.

-Having high blood sugar over a prolonged period of time is detrimental to health.
+Sustained high blood sugar can adversely affect health.
 Our bodies make sugar, and we also obtain it from certain foods we eat, such as carbohydrates.

-High blood sugar damages arteries and blood vessels, which supply blood to all of our organs and body systems.
+It harms arteries and blood vessels, crucial for supplying blood to our organs and body systems.
 It also damages nerves.
 This can result in a loss of sensation in limbs, which can lead to severe wounds and amputations.